IFA 2024 Congress in Cape Town, South Africa

 IFA/Africa - Doing business in Africa: transfer pricing and other cross-border tax issues

-The idea here would be to identify and discuss regional tax uniqueness and whether international tax and transfer pricing frameworks acknowledge and accommodate such uniqueness (e.g., withholding taxes not common elsewhere in the world).
+The seminar aims to identify and discuss regional tax uniqueness and whether international tax and transfer pricing frameworks acknowledge and accommodate such uniqueness (e.g., withholding taxes not common elsewhere in the world).

-The discussion should be evenly split between transfer pricing uniqueness (and challenges) in the developing world and other international tax-related matters.
+The discussion will be split between transfer pricing uniqueness (and challenges) in the developing world and other international tax-related matters.

-It is intended for the discussion to deal with more than income tax, but also necessarily VAT, given the heavy reliance in Africa on consumption taxes due to its ease of administration and enforceability.
+The discussion is intended to deal with more than income tax but also VAT, given the heavy reliance in Africa on consumption taxes due to its ease of administration and enforceability.
 The same goes for withholding taxes that are heavily relied on as distinct sources of revenue in several African countries.
 Withholding at source can be more than a mere collection mechanism for some countries, and may in effect be a separate type of tax, especially when charged on active service income.

 Panel Chair: Belema Obuoforibo (IBFD/Netherlands)